nemonik/hands-on-DevOps/readme.md

 #### 8.9.3.3.
 Optionally, add the *hands-on-DevOps* repository to the `toolchain`'s GitLab

+I'd encourage you to perform the following as GitLab will make use of the PlantUML-server the class autmation spins up to render the embedded UML diagrams in the class readme.md.
+The diagrams are especially helpful to visual learners.

+To do this, perform the following:

 1. In GitLab (<http://192.168.0.11:10080/>) click on `Projects` in the upper left.
    a.
 Select `Create Project`.
    b.
 Or click <http://192.168.0.11:10080/projects/new>